 mako -l::xedge.zip

 When running standalone on an embedded device, the Xedge Lua application and the web UI are integrated into the firmware, along with an Xedge C application.
 For firmware build instructions, refer to the Xedge C application documentation.
 This document outlines the usage of Xedge.

-Additionally, we offer an advanced Xedge reference version for the ESP32 microcontroller, known as Xedge32.
+Upon starting Xedge, the left pane displays the File Systems set up by the C code, which may vary depending on the platform Xedge is running on.
 To use Xedge, you must create an application by navigating into one of the file systems and selecting a directory as the root for the application.
 You can also create new directories using the file browser.
-Alternatively, you can select a deployed Lua application packaged as a ZIP file, but note that the app will be read-only.
+Alternatively, you can choose a deployed Lua application packaged as a ZIP file, but note that the app will be read-only in the IDE.
 For more information on deploying applications, see the tutorial Xedge Application Deployment: From Installation to Creation.

 Begin by expanding a file system.
 Navigate to the destination directory or create a new one using the Context Menu.
 You can open the Context Menu by right-clicking on a resource or long-pressing using a tablet or phone.
 Select "New App" in the Context Menu to open the Application Configuration dialog.
 After creating an application, the left pane tree view refreshes, and your new app appears in the tree view.
-In Figure 1 above, you can see three applications: two running and one disabled.
-See the Xedge Introductory video for additional details.

-.Preload script:
+.preload script:

 Xedge provides the same .preload script as the Mako Server.
 See the tutorial Lua Environments for more information on how both Xedge and Mako Server sets up the application environments.